DarkCoderSc/OptixGate/README.md

 ![File Manger](Assets/sshot-8.png)

-The File Manager allows browsing the remote file system.
-At present, the available actions are limited to:
+Currently Implemented Features:

+* Browsing the remote file system
-- Uploading a file to the current folder (if permitted).
+* Uploading a file to the current folder (if permitted).
-- Uploading a file to a selected folder (if permitted).
+* Uploading a file to a selected folder (if permitted).
-- Downloading a selected file (if permitted).
+* Downloading a selected file (if permitted).

 Additional file management actions will be introduced in future versions.